ECP-CANDLE/Supervisor/workflows/cp-leaveout/README-chained.md

 # Challenge Problem: Leave Out - Job Chained Workflow #

 This workflow runs the CP Leave Out workflow using job chaining.
-Each stage of the workflow will be submitted as a separate job, and subsequent stages are only run when the previous job on which they depend has successfully completed.
+Each stage of the workflow will be submitted as a separate job where subsequent stages are only run when the previous job on which they depend has successfully completed.
-For example, if the workflow configuration consists of an initial 4 Uno model runs, and a subsequent 16 model run where each of those models require the trained weights of one of the initial 4 as input, then the first 4 will be submitted as a job, and the second 16 as a job that will only begin running when the first has successfully completed.
+For example, if the workflow configuration consists of an initial 4 Uno model runs, and a subsequent 16 model runs where each of those model runs require the trained weights of one of the initial 4 as input, then the first 4 will be submitted as a job, and the second 16 as a job that will only begin running when the first has successfully completed.